arangodb/docs/arangograph/deployments.md

 [Certificates](certificates.html) page.
 {% endhint %}

+## Password settings

-## How to enable the root user password rotation
+### How to enable the automatic root user password rotation

 Password rotation refers to changing passwords regularly - a security best practice to reduce the vulnerability to password-based attacks and exploits by limiting for how long passwords are valid.
 The ArangoGraph Insights Platform can automatically change the `root` user password of an ArangoDB deployment periodically to improve security.

 1. Navigate to the __Deployment__ for which you want to enable an automatic password rotation for the root user.
 2. On the __Overview__ tab, click the button with the __gear__ icon next to the __ROOT PASSWORD__.
-3. In the __Password Settings__ dialog, turn the password rotation on and click the __Confirm__ button.
+3. In the __Password Settings__ dialog, turn the automatic password rotation on and click the __Confirm__ button.

    ![ArangoGraph Deployment Password Rotation](images/arangograph-deployment-password-rotation.png)
 4. You can expand the __Root password__ panel to see when the password was rotated last.
 The rotation takes place every three months.

+### Auto login to database UI

+The auto login feature is a convenient and time-saving functionality that allows you to seamlessly access the ArangoDB database web interface from within the ArangoGraph platform without the need for additional login credentials.

+You can enable this feature in the **Password Settings** dialog.
+Please note that it may take a few minutes to get activated.
+Once enabled, you no longer have to fill in the `root` user and password of your ArangoDB deployment.
+This feature can be disabled at any time.

 ## How to edit a deployment